The International Capital Markets Review: Luxembourg

 Rating agencies are very comfortable with transactions structured under the Securitisation Act 2004 as legal counsel can usually issue clean legal opinions.

-The CSSF has published an frequently asked question (FAQ) document setting out guidelines regarding transactions that a securitisation undertaking may enter into.
-Although these guidelines only apply to securitisation undertakings regulated by the CSSF, the tax administration tends to apply them to unregulated securitisation undertakings as well to decide whether their transactions qualify as securitisation transactions.
-The CSSF has confirmed in the FAQs, by reference to a FAQ document published by the European Commission on 25 March 2013,36 that an issuer that exclusively issues debt instruments does not constitute an AIF and hence does not fall within the ambit of the AIFMD.37 In addition, according to the CSSF, securitisation undertakings issuing structured products that provide a synthetic exposure to assets (for instance, shares, indices, commodities) based on a set formula and that acquire underlying assets or enter into swap arrangements only with a view to hedging their payment obligations with regard to investors in structured products may, subject to the criteria set out in guidance issued by the European Securities and Markets Authority, be considered as not being managed according to an investment policy and would hence fall outside the scope of the AIFMD.
+The CSSF has published an FAQ document setting out guidelines regarding transactions that a securitisation undertaking may enter into.
+Although these guidelines only apply to securitisation undertakings regulated by the CSSF, the tax administration tends to apply these guidelines to unregulated securitisation undertakings as well to decide whether their transactions qualify as securitisation transactions.
+The CSSF has confirmed in the FAQ, by reference to a frequently asked question document published by the European Commission on 25 March 2013,29 that an issuer that exclusively issues debt instruments does not constitute an alternative investment fund (AIF) and, hence, does not fall within the ambit of Directive 2011/61/EU on alternative investment fund managers (AIFMD).
+In addition, according to the CSSF, securitisation undertakings issuing structured products that provide a synthetic exposure to assets (for instance, shares, indices, commodities) based on a set formula and that acquire underlying assets or enter into swap arrangements only with a view to hedging their payment obligations with regard to investors in the structured products may, subject to the criteria set out in guidance issued by the European Securities and Markets Authority (ESMA), be considered as not being managed according to an investment policy and would, hence, fall outside the scope of the AIFMD.

 However, the Securitisation Regulation and the Securitisation Act 2004 define securitisations differently.
 The Securitisation Regulation defines a securitisation transaction as a transaction or scheme where the credit risk associated with an exposure or a pool of exposures is tranched, while the definition of the securitisation transaction under the Securitisation Act 2004 is broader and does not require the tranching and transformation of credit risk.
 Consequently, not all securitisation transactions under the Securitisation Act 2004 would fall under the Securitisation Regulation.